 After we’ve wrapped up the installation, it’s time to test.
 Power on the Ender 3 and preheat the bed from the LCD menu.
 If everything is connected properly, it should start warming up.

 Flashing a firmware update is not necessary to use this product.
-However, adjusting the TEMP_SENSOR_BED value will provide the most accurate temperature readings.
+However, adjusting the TEMP_SENSOR_BED value may offer slight improvements to the temperature readings.

 In the Marlin firmware Configuration.h file, locate the line “#define TEMP_SENSOR_BED” under the “Thermal Settings”.
 After this value is changed from “1” to “11”, recompile the firmware and flash it to the board.